-- External research and development expenses, including: - o expenses incurred under arrangements with third parties, including clinical research organizations (CROs), preclinical testing organizations, contract manufacturing organizations (CMOs), academic and non-profit institutions and consultants; - o fees related to our license agreements; - Internal research and development expenses, including (i) headcount-related expenses, such as salaries, payroll taxes, benefits, non-cash stock-based compensation and travel, for employees contributing to research and (ii) development activities, including the costs associated with the development of our EDGETM platform; and - Other expenses, which include direct and allocated expenses for laboratories, facilities and other costs.
+- External research and development expenses, including: - o expenses incurred under arrangements with third parties, including CROs, preclinical testing organizations, CMOs, academic and non-profit institutions and consultants; - o fees related to our license agreements; - Internal research and development expenses, including (i) headcount-related expenses, such as salaries, payroll taxes, benefits, non-cash stock-based compensation and travel, for employees contributing to research and (ii) development activities, including the costs associated with the development of our EDGETM platform; and - Other expenses, which include direct and allocated expenses for laboratories, facilities and other costs.

-Pursuant to our Arbutus License Agreement, Arbutus granted us a worldwide, exclusive license to certain technology of Arbutus, including Arbutus' portfolio of proprietary and clinically validated LNP products and associated intellectual property, as well as technology transfer of Arbutus' manufacturing know-how.
-During the three and six months ended June 30, 2023 and 2022, we had no research and development expense under the agreement.
+Pursuant to the Arbutus License Agreement, Arbutus granted us a worldwide, exclusive license to certain technology of Arbutus, including Arbutus' portfolio of proprietary and clinically-validated LNP products and associated intellectual property, as well as technology transfer of Arbutus' manufacturing know-how.
+During the three months ended March 31, 2024 and 2023, we had no research and development expense under the Arbutus Agreement.

-Pursuant to our 2020 Genevant License Agreement, Genevant granted us exclusive license rights under certain intellectual property related to Genevant's LNP technology for a single indication, and we agreed to pay Genevant an initial payment of \$2.0 million, and up to an aggregate of \$71.0 million in specified development, regulatory, and commercial milestones, and low to mid-single digit royalties on net sales of licensed products.
-The upfront payment of \$2.0 million was included in research and development expense during 2020.
-In March 2022, a milestone in the amount of \$1.0 million was met, which was included in research and development expense for the six months ended June 30, 2022.
-No research and development expense was recorded for the three and six months ended June 30, 2023.
+Pursuant to the 2020 Genevant License Agreement, as amended, Genevant granted us exclusive license rights under certain intellectual property related to Genevant's LNP technology for a single indication, and we agreed to pay Genevant an initial payment of \$2.0 million, and up to an aggregate of \$71.0 million in specified development, regulatory, and commercial milestones, and low to mid-single digit royalties on net sales of licensed products.
+The upfront payment of \$2.0 million was included in research and development expenses during 2020.
+In March 2022, a milestone in the amount of \$1.0 million was met, which was included in research and development expense for the year ended December 31, 2022.
+No research and development expense was recorded for the three months ended March 31, 2024 and 2023.

-Pursuant to our 2021 Genevant License Agreement, we obtained a nonexclusive license to Genevant's LNP technology to develop and commercialize samRNA vaccines against SARS-CoV-2, the virus that causes COVID-19.
-Under the 2021 Genevant License Agreement, we made a \$1.5 million upfront payment to Genevant, and Genevant is eligible to receive from us up to \$141.0 million in contingent milestone payments per product, plus certain royalties on future product sales or licensing (or, in certain scenarios and subject to certain conditions, in lieu of these milestone payments and royalties Genevant would receive a percentage of amounts we receive from sublicenses).
+Pursuant to the 2021 Genevant License Agreement, we obtained a nonexclusive license to Genevant's LNP technology to develop and commercialize samRNA vaccines against SARS-CoV-2, the virus that causes COVID-19.
+Under the 2021 Genevant License Agreement, we made a \$1.5 million upfront payment to Genevant, and Genevant is eligible to receive from us up to \$191.0 million in contingent milestone payments per product, plus certain royalties on future product sales or licensing (or, in certain scenarios and subject to certain conditions, in lieu of these milestones and royalties Genevant would receive a percentage of amounts we receive from sublicenses).
 In March 2021, a milestone was met following the initial patient treatment in the Phase 1 clinical trial conducted through the NIAID-supported IDCRC.
-Both the \$1.5 million upfront and \$1.0 million milestone payments were recorded as research and development expense for the six months ended June 30, 2021.
-No research and development expense was recorded for the three and six months ended June 30, 2023 or 2022.
+Both the \$1.5 million upfront and \$1.0 million milestone payments were recorded as research and development expense for the year ended December 31, 2021.
+No research and development expense was recorded for the three months ended March 31, 2024 and 2023.